'Meet me on the Mile' aims to attract shoppers back to Michigan Ave

 The pandemic didn't spare Michigan Avenue.
 Just like other places, the streets stores and restaurants have taken a hit.
 Some survived.
 Others didn't.

-And as the world and Chicago continues to open up, some like the Syed family are both hopeful and caution as they look forward to getting out again.
+And as the world and Chicago continues to open up, some like the Syed family are both hopeful and cautious as they look forward to getting out again.

 'Meet me on the Mile' aims to attract shoppers back to Michigan Ave